 After just one cleaning session, I was sold.

 5 Ways to Clean The Kitchen With Lemons

 You will always find lemons in the fruit bowl on my counter.
 I use them to flavor water and iced tea.
 I also use them in recipes and to keep avocados and apples from turning brown.

 Lemons play a big part in keeping different areas of my kitchen clean, too.
 Who knew lemons could serve so many purposes?

 1. Clean Your Cutting Boards

 Once a month, sprinkle coarse salt on your cutting boards.
 Slice a lemon in half and rub the entire board with the lemon (cut side down, of course), releasing juice as you go.
 Let sit for 5 minutes.
-Rinse, dry, and recondition the wooden cutting boards with coconut oil or white mineral oil.
+Rinse, dry, and recondition the wooden cutting boards with coconut oil or food-safe mineral oil.